christinepuk/capuk-k8s-infra/DEPLOYMENT.md

 Edit `production-values.yaml` with your specific configuration:
 - Replace `example.com` with your actual domain
 - Set Plex claim token from https://plex.tv/claim
+- Configure rclone object storage for Plex and AudioBookShelf (optional)
 - Adjust storage sizes based on your needs
 - Configure resource limits for your cluster capacity